 Here’s how it works

 If you’re at the Burwood Spinal Unit for the first time one of our peer and family support coordinators will introduce themselves.
-This will either be Josh, Brett or Jazz who all live with a spinal cord impairment, or Andrew Hall our National Program Manager who has lived with an SCI for many years.
+This will either be Josh, Brett or Jazz who all live with a spinal cord impairment, or Andrew Hall our National Programme Manager who has lived with an SCI for over 30 years.
 This team is beyond incredible and you will see them on the ward most days.

 During your time at Burwood your peer and family support coordinator will see how you are on a regular basis.
 They may invite you to events, outings, gatherings, meals, and for one to one coffee catch ups.
 They’ll also introduce you to our private Connecting People Facebook Group where over 800 members share SCI related information, and are available to answer any questions you may have.